m4ttsch/omscs-notes-notes/computer-networks/network-security.md

 The problem with a route hijack attack like this is that all traffic destined for the hijacked IP address is going to head to the attacker, including the traffic from the legitimate network.

-What we’d like to have happen instead is for traffic to first go to the rogue location and then pass through to the legitimate location, effectively making the attacker a man in the middle.
+What we'd like to have happen instead is for traffic to first go to the rogue location and then pass through to the legitimate location, effectively making the attacker a man in the middle.

 In order to do this, the attacker needs to somehow disrupt the routes to the rest of the internet while leaving the routes between the spoofed and authentic location intact.